richtestani/FeedTheFox/README.md

 If you use [FoxyCart](https://foxy.io) for your commerce website, you may be using the datafeed feature to further process and order.

-For stores that require post processing orders (recording the order, emailing customers based on actions, etc.), FeedTheFox makes it easier to work with the genereated feeds.
+For stores that require post processing orders (recording the order, emailing customers based on actions, etc.), FeedTheFox makes it easier to work with the generated feeds.

-Currenly works with their XML feed with a sinle transaction.
+Currenly works with their XML feed with a single transaction.
-*Updated will include subcriptions and mult-ship feeds.*
+*Updated will include subcriptions and multi-ship feeds.*

 Install with composer, or download this package.
 It does require laravel/collection to work.